 Conventionally, a full clinical development plan for a new medicine is set out (or refined) towards the end of the phase 2a (proof of concept) study, which is usually a relatively small randomised controlled trial (RCT) in participants with the disease of interest.

 At this stage, perhaps 5 years from launch, the design of larger dose-ranging (phase 2b) and confirmatory (phase 3) studies are planned, along with other studies (for example, in children) and likely timelines for regulatory submissions.
-An outline strategy and plan for generating evidence for reimbursement may be initiated, which should include an understanding of drivers of effectiveness and any likely gap between efficacy (measured in trials) and effectiveness (required by decision makers) (the 'efficacy-effectiveness gap' - see definition here).
+An outline strategy and plan for generating evidence for reimbursement may be initiated, which should include an understanding of drivers of effectiveness and any likely gap between efficacy (measured in trials) and effectiveness (required by decision makers) (the 'efficacy-effectiveness gap' - seebackground of the efficacy-effectiveness gap).

 The potential role of real-world evidence (RWE) to help address an efficacy-effectiveness gap can be considered at this stage, especially if this may impact on the phase 2b or 3 RCT designs.

 Scientific advice processes are also available for consultation with regulatory or health technology assessment (HTA) agencies, which may be especially valuable if adaptive pathways are being considered (see key initiatives).

 This operational phase includes design and execution of phase 2b and 3 studies.

 Phase 3 studies represent a major investment decision for pharmaceutical research and development (R&D).
 These studies need to be optimised to provide relevant data on efficacy and safety for regulators, and where possible, to enable estimates of relative effectiveness to be derived for reimbursement or health technology assessment (HTA).
 Analyses using real-world data (RWD) may help to optimise the study design.